Skip to main content

 What happens during a stroke?

 There are two main types of stroke.
-A minority (2-3 out of 20 strokes) involves a bleed into the brain: this happens when a blood vessel in the brain bursts.
+A minority - 2-3 out of 20 strokes - involves a bleed into the brain.
+This happens when a blood vessel in the brain bursts.
 The rest are caused by a clot, which cuts off the blood flow through an artery in the brain.

 In both of these, the blood supply that provides essential oxygen to your brain cells is suddenly cut off to a part of your brain.
 As a result, the affected cells become damaged or die.
-Bouverie explains how serious this can be:

-"The brain is the control centre for who we are and what we can do.
-The effects of a stroke can be life-changing for you and your family."
+"The brain is the control centre for who you are and what you can do," she says.
+"The effects of a stroke can be life-changing for you and your family."

-The potential outcomes following a stroke are extremely varied depending on the extent of brain damage.
+The potential outcomes following a stroke are varied depending on the extent of brain damage.
 They range from the relatively less serious and temporary effects to life-altering disabilities and even death.
 Stroke is the leading cause of adult disability and the fourth biggest cause of death in the UK.

 Continue reading below